broxeph/chris-contacter/README.md

 Chris Contacter will attempt to send a message via Hangouts chat, then email, then text, then phone call.
 It will wait an hour between each service, and stop when it receives a response.

-This is meant to be run locally, and is not production-ready; hence unforgivable things like running Celery with `DEBUG = True`.
+This is meant to be run locally, and is not production-ready; hence unforgivable things like running Postgres in Docker, and Celery with `DEBUG = True`.

 Stack
 -----